psarno/pyragix-net/docs/ONNX_SETUP.md

 # ONNX Model Export Guide

-PyRagix.Net requires ONNX models for embeddings and reranking.
-Export once from Python.
+PyRagix.Net keeps everything local, so embeddings and reranking models must be exported to ONNX once on your workstation.
+After this one-time setup, no external services are required for inference.

 ## Prerequisites